ESF Top 10 New Species

 The ESF Top 10 New Species for 2015

-An international committee of taxonomists and related experts selected the top 10 from among the approximately 18,000 new species named during the previous year and released the list May 22 to coincide with the birthday, May 23, of Carolus Linnaeus, an 18th century Swedish botanist who is considered the father of modern taxonomy.
+An international committee of taxonomists selected the top 10 from among the approximately 18,000 new species named during the previous year and released the list to coincide with the May 23 birthday of Carolus Linnaeus, the father of modern taxonomy.

 The International Institute for Species Exploration is dedicated to the exploration, inventory, and classification of earth’s species, public awareness of the biodiversity crisis, advocacy for the important roles played by taxonomy and natural history museums, and in advancing cybertaxonomy, the application of cyber and digital tools to accelerate and improved comparative morphology, descriptive taxonomy, and phylogenetic classification.

 The top 10 list is released each year on or about Carolus Linnaeus’ birthday on May 23rd.
 Linnaeus is the “Father of Taxonomy” and his work in the mid 18th century was the beginning point for “modern” naming and classification of plants and animals.

 2015 Species Selection Committee

 - Dr. Antonio G. Valdecasas, chair Museo Nacional de Ciencias Naturales, CSIC,Spain

 - Dr. Cristina Damborenea División Zoologia Invertebrados Museo de La Plata, Argentina

 - Dr. Andrew Polaszek Natural History Museum, England